0x1ED1CE/MAT/README.md

 ## Limitations
 - Only one bone per vertex allowed
-- No skeletal hierarchy
+- No bone hierarchy
-- No frame interpolation
+- No interpolation

 ## How to use
 - [mat.h](mat.h) single-file decoding library